 Our work at the Federal Circuit is part of a broader, sophisticated appellate practice.
 Cozen O’Connor’s appellate team includes more than 50 attorneys around the country with post-trial experience.
 They have collectively handled hundreds of appellate matters in courts across the country, served in prestigious judicial clerkships (including at the U.S. Supreme Court), authored law review articles, and served on law review editorial boards.

 One thing that distinguishes Cozen O’Connor’s IP appellate practice is the amount of in-house legal experience we bring to the table.
-The team includes several former industry and government general counsels and the former head of intellectual property in North America for the world’s second-largest generic drug company.
-During their tenures as senior in-house counsel, these attorneys oversaw hundreds of IP appellate matter — experience that critically informs the firm’s work today.
+The team includes several former industry and government general counsels.
+During their tenures as senior in-house counsel, these attorneys oversaw hundreds of IP appellate matters — experience that critically informs the firm’s work today.
 It gives us tremendous insight into the needs and expectations of clients and allows us to communicate effectively about the hard business decisions that attend every piece of IP litigation.

 Represent clients in patent, trademark, trade dress, or copyright infringement and dilution claims

 Handle inter partes review and post grant review

 Police and protect propriety marks and domain names worldwide